groupon/ansible-silo/README.md

 If you want to run playbooks or access any other resources like inventory files, make sure you're currently located in the directory of those files.
 You can not access files outside of your current working directory since only this directory will be mounted in the Silo container.

-If you [installed the ansible scripts](#install-ansible-silo) you can use Ansible the exact same way you usually would.
+If you [installed the Ansible scripts](#install-ansible-silo) you can use Ansible the exact same way you usually would.
 Just call `ansible`, `ansible-playbook`, etc.

 #### Examples